 It is highly recommended that you have a written partnership agreement any time you establish a business partnership.
 Nevertheless, many small businesses operate without one.

-However, leaving a partnership without an agreement can be challenging.
+If you get along well with your partners, you may feel that a partnership agreement is unnecessary.
+However, dissolving a business partnership without an agreement can be challenging.
 If your Partnership Agreement does not include a clear exit or dissolution strategy, you and the other partners can attempt to negotiate the terms together.

 However, if an agreement cannot be reached in a friendly manner, the Court has the authority to divide the assets and liabilities of the partnership.